dtiesling/flask-muck/docs/docs/nesting_apis.md

 ChildApiView.add_rules_to_blueprint(blueprint)
 ```

-1. Setting the `parent` class variable to another FlaskMuckApiView is all that is needed to set up nesting.
+1. Setting the `parent` class variable to another `FlaskMuckApiView` is all that is needed to set up nesting.
 2. The `Child` model must have a foreign key column that references the `Parent` model.

-This produces the following nested api resources.
+This setup produces the following nested API resources:

 | URL Path                           | Method | Description                               |
 |------------------------------------|--------|-------------------------------------------|